astrohart/xyLOGIX.Api.Data.Iterators/xyLOGIX.Api.Data.Iterators/README.md

 ##### Summary

-Caches excess items in a collection retrieved from the data quote that we are iterating over.
+Caches excess items in a collection retrieved from the data source that we are iterating over.

 ##### Parameters